 - After adding each Custom Field, click on the Save icon from the Side toolbar.

 Adding Custom Common Fields at the Board Level

 You can share the Custom Fields which are created at the board level across all card types for those particular boards.

 - Click the Workspace icon and select the desired board.

 - From the Side toolbar, click the Board Editior icon.

-- Click to open the Configure Card View page, click the Card Designer icon from the Side toolbar.
+- To open the Card Designer, click the Card Designer icon from the Side toolbar.